bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ---
 Bitrise has an integrated app deployment system you can use for app and other build artifact file distribution.

-With this you can distribute your apps over the air for your app's team members (**or** **even for those who don’t have a Bitrise account**).
-You can also use it to archive your app and other build artifact files which will be available on the app's Build page.
+With this you can distribute your apps over the air for your app's team members or even for those who don’t have a Bitrise account.
+You can also use it to archive your app and other build artifact files which will be available on the app's Build page for viewing and downloading.

 Here is a short recap on the different build steps per platform.
 The links point to our step by step getting started tutorials if you needed more information for each platform.